kelltom/OS-Bot-COLOR/README.md

 ![](documentation/wiki_images/2.example_script.png)

 Before a script can run, the user must configure its options.
 Clicking the "Options" button will open a new window to accept user input.
 This prevents users from having to edit source code when adjusting script behaviour.
 This is the **only** view that needs to be created by the developer.
+An example can be found [here](src/view/bot_options/example_bot_options.py).

 ![](documentation/wiki_images/3.options.png)